avro-kotlin/avro4k/README.md

 )
 ```

-> This impacts only the deserialization of the field, and not the serialization or deserialization.
+> This impacts only the deserialization of the field, and not the serialization or the schema generation.

 ## Add aliases